This takes two forms:

 1. The Christians wrecked it!

 Yes, most medieval texts were copied out in monasteries.
 As modern people, we tend to assume that if someone entered a monastery, then they must have been almost fanatical in their religious views, but there’s no evidence for this.
 Sure, if you were a religious fanatic a monastery might be where you ended up, but people were there for all sorts of other reasons.
-Some were given to the church by their parents as children, some were attracted by the access to books and learning, and It’s quite possible that for others it was seen as a path not that different from becoming a Druid.
-There is a line of thinking that some Druids were sort of “underground” in monasteries, although I’m not sure we should take it all that seriously.
+Some were given to the church by their parents as children, some were attracted by the access to books and learning, and it’s quite possible that for others it was seen as a path not that different from becoming a Druid.
+There is even a line of thinking that some Druids were sort of “underground” in monasteries, although I’m not sure we should take it all that seriously.

 There is little, if any, Christianisation of the stories in The Mabinogi.
 There is some Christianised language salted through the dialogue.
 This may have just been a reflection of how people spoke at the time, or an effort to put a few “key words” into the text, so that it couldn’t be called completely ungodly.
 You certainly see this with a lot of early bardic poetry, where most of the Christian references are in the opening few lines, or sometimes the last few lines.
 As if a nod to Him Upstairs would keep any disapproving bishops off the scent.
-The stories themselves do not feel like Christian stories – the feel closer to pre-Christian myth.
+The stories themselves do not feel like Christian stories – they feel closer to pre-Christian myth.

 2. The jigsaw is incomplete